MjxSjx/Portfolio/Case Study 2 - bellabeat analysis/R Results/README.md

 I used Rpubs to publish my findings.

-### This involves using all 6 steps of data analysis and also includes:
+### I ultilzed all 6 steps of data analysis and also include:

 * An introduction
   * Stating the purpose of the case study